Grandparents Rights in Missouri

 If you wish to prevent court involvement in the matter, our firm can help you pursue mediation concerning the visitation problem.
 With mediation or dispute resolution Springfield MO, a neutral third party can facilitate a discussion between all involved parties and help everyone come to a mutual visitation agreement.

 Here at Masterson Law, we understand that grandparents can be an important part of a child’s life, and the bond between the two should be protected.
-If you wish to defend your right to visit with or obtain custody of your grandchildren, contact our Springfield, Missouri family law attorney today for a free consultation.
+If you wish to defend your right to visit with or obtain custody of your grandchildren, contact our Springfield, Missouri family law attorney today for a consultation.